 Position N64,53.76 x W023,42.20 Wind SE Gale Force 9

-It was not and good day to go sailing or climbing so we decided to go climbing.
+It was not a good day to go sailing or climbing, so we decided to go climbing.

 The dirt track was windy, very windy indeed!
 If I could have persuaded Sumara Charlotte to take off her boots she could have sandblasted her toe nails and saved the bother of the search for acetone.
 I took a little video.
 Stuart walked past the camera, then a huge cloud of dust flew across the screen and Stuart re-entered the screen staggering backwards!
 The wind was stronger on the track than it was once we turned off across the varied terrain towards the summit.
 I really enjoyed the day despite the wind.
 There was some pleasant glacier walking with a bit of axe work on the steeper bits.
 After six hours we reached the summit and the supposed entrance to the centre of the earth.
 The thick cloud meant we couldn’t see anything at all so we took the team photos and started to descend.
 I learned the correct method of descending steep ice slopes.
 Apparently you just ski down in your climbing boots shouting “Yippee!!”, as the gradient levels off you change from skiing into a manic uncontrollable run and finally make a secure stop by falling flat on your face.
 I’m pretty sure Dave Hollinger taught us a different method but I could be wrong.